hawkwynd/pi-tube/README.md

 # Desktop appearance settings

 ## Disable the menu taskbar

 `nano ~/.config/lxsession/LXDE-pi/autostart`

+Comment out the first line of this file.
+If it doesn't exist, create the directories, and autostart file

 `#@lxpanel --profile LXDE-pi

 @pcmanfm --desktop --profile LXDE-pi

 @xscreensaver -no-splash`

+## Disable the cursor on desktop

+`sudo vi /etc/lightdm/lightdm.conf`

+Uncomment the line and set xserver-command -nocursor

+`xserver-command=X -nocursor`